gardenjs/gardenjs/README.md

 - [task] If full mode is active, switching to portrait mode is deactivated.
 - [task] Store selection in panel nav for refresh or if another component is selected.
 - [task] Store selection of stage for refresh or if another component is selected.
-- [task] Make garden docs link optional via garden.config.js.
+- [task] Make Gardenjs docs link optional via garden.config.js.
 - [task] Show custom favicon.svg configured in garden.config.js.
 - [feature] Screenshot tests:
   - Docker image oder alternativ for screenshot test.